 Taylor Swift songs are creating history.
-In recent years, no country music artist has been more commercially successful than she has.
-Since she debuted with 'Tim McGraw' in 2006, Swift's songs have provided a soundtrack for teenagers across America, while reminding adults what it was like to live during those turbulent high school years.
+Few artists have been more commercially successful than she has.
+Since she debuted with "Tim McGraw" in 2006, Swift's songs have provided a soundtrack for teenagers and then young women across America.
+As she's grown, we've grown.

-If for no other reason, 'Should've Said No' merits inclusion on this Top 10 Taylor Swift Songs list because of the waterfall the singer uses in performances.
+If for no other reason, "Should've Said No" merits inclusion on this Top 10 Taylor Swift Songs list because of the waterfall the singer once used in performances.
 Swift first pulled that trick during the 2008 ACM Awards in Las Vegas and repeated it every night during her 2009 Fearless Tour.
-The song -- about a boy who does her wrong -- may have been noisier and more contentious than some would have liked, but it was still a No. 1 hit for Swift, and it sold over a million digital singles.
+The song — about a boy who does her wrong — may have been noisier and more contentious than some would have liked, but it was still a No. 1 hit for Swift, and it sold over a million digital singles.

 It's the song that started it all for Taylor Swift.
 A cute, soft-spoken 16-year-old is an easy to overlook commodity in Nashville, but week after week Swift's debut single kept growing on radio programmers and, more importantly, fans.
 It also led to an all-time great awards show moment: Swift began the performance behind her acoustic guitar, but slowly walked offstage to finish it in front of none other than Tim McGraw.
 As much as any track on this list Taylor Swift songs, this hit has endured the test of time.

 Swift knew she had a hit after performing this song for high school friends; they couldn't get it out of their heads.
-This was the singer's first No. 1 hit, and it went on to be certified double platinum.
+This was the singer's first No. 1 hit, and it went on to be certified quadruple platinum.
 It remained on top of the country charts for six weeks, but more importantly, it cemented an image of who Taylor Swift was at the time.
-She enthusiastically wrote songs about being in high school, and because they were so sharp and catchy, few of us could resist turning hits like 'Our Song' way up.
+She enthusiastically wrote songs about being in high school, and because they were so sharp and catchy, few of us could resist turning hits like "Our Song" way up.

-While other songs on this Top 10 Taylor Swift Songs list have charted higher on the all-genre charts, this No. 1 hit is Swift's biggest because of its sales figures -- over five million singles sold -- and live show choreography.
+While other songs on this Taylor Swift's 10 Best Songs list have charted higher on the all-genre charts, this No. 1 hit is Swift's biggest because of its sales figures — over five million singles sold — and live show choreography.
 It's been a highlight of the singer's last two tours, and the video is a masterpiece.
 It's impossible not to sing along as Swift gets to the final chorus, just after the key change.
 Plus, everyone wants to be a Romeo or a Juliet at some point in their lives.